- Our Story|

 - Public Relations|

-The School of Mass Communications has a process for students to appeal certain requirements regarding the prerequisites for taking a course or entering a sequence or for graduating with a mass comm degree.
+The Robertson School of Media and Culture has a process for students to appeal certain requirements regarding the prerequisites for taking a course or entering a sequence or for graduating with a mass comm degree.
 Here’s how the process works:

 You can submit an appeal regarding any School requirement to the School’s Undergraduate Studies Committee.
 As committee members, we give every appeal a fair hearing.
 We weigh appeals against the fact that the vast majority of students meet all of the School’s course and program requirements.
 We cannot lower the School’s high standards; we will not grant appeals that reduce the academic rigor of our program.